krelbel/ALttPMSUShuffler/README.md

   "python Main.py --singleshuffle ../your-msu-pack-name-here", behavior is the same as with --fullshuffle, but a single MSU pack of your choice is chosen as the shuffled source for all tracks in the generated pack.

+- If run in the command line as "python Main.py --higan" (along with any other options), the shuffled MSU pack is generated in a higan-friendly subdirectory "./higan.sfc/"

  Debugging options (not necessary for normal use):